 - Here’s a FEMA downloadable for quick-reference on Emergency Supplies to consider.

-10. Plan a No-Spend Challenge (and do it!)
+10. Plan a No-Spend Challenge (and Do It!)

 This ties in nicely with other items on this list, and I highly recommend it when you’re ready.
 It is harder than it looks!
 A proper no-spend challenge involves avoiding any non-essential spending and is heavily reliant on a functional budget and willing participants.
 My wife and I have done a few shorter ones (x1 month or less) and it is really amazing how quickly the dollars add up.
 Check out my post on how to save $10,000 in 1 year!
 Use this option to gain control of your finances, tackle debt, or otherwise promote frugal living.

-11. Get your Side-Gig ready to go.
+11. Get your Side-Gig Ready

 Have that idea deep inside of something you’d love to do but have never gotten around to it?
 Consider taking steps to fulfill that dream this coming year!
 It all starts with an idea – why not chase the dream a little and reach for it?
 Coming from personal experience, passion and vocational aspirations might seem “out of reach” when they could actually be just around the corner!
 Make a serious effort – take the plunge!

 Last, but certainly not least, think seriously about getting rid of that pesky credit card or high-interest debt.
 It is a life-changer!
 All the other items on this list (and more) can be expedited when your budget isn’t crowded out with debt payments.
 This is a real issue for a lot of American homes.
 If you find yourself struggling under this burden, then take heart and get ready for dramatic change for the better!
 Let this be the point at which you lay siege to the debt castle.
-Use the points in this list to empower and prepare yourself for the best years of your life!

 Mêtis in our Year-End Money Moves Matters

-So my friend, wrap-up your year with a bang!
+So my friend, wrap up your year with a bang!